Creem CLI + AI Coding Assistant: The Payment Workflow I Actually Use

 creem customers list

 Table output.
-Names, prices, status — at a glance.
+Names, prices, status, all at a glance.
 No --json needed.
 Tables are for me.

 I give the agent this prompt: